MOWI 글로벌 페이지가 열립니다.

 Active substance per tonne biomass produced: Peroxide (ltr-1 t / 10)

-Freshwater Withdrawal
+Freshwater Stewardship

 % freshwater withdrawal from water-stress areas